De Soto, Kansas: Rail

 De Soto was settled in 1828 as a city along the Kansas River.
-Several years later, in 1857, the Atchison, Topeka, Santa Fe Railway constructed track through northern portions of town, parallel to the river.
+In 1857, the Atchison, Topeka, Santa Fe Railway constructed track through northern portions of town, parallel to the river.
 De Soto's train depot was constructed along a siding around 1860.
 In 1900, a railyard was constructed east of town to allow the switching of freight cars from Topeka to Kansas City.
 The yard consisted of seven rails along the main line and siding.
 Portions of the yard are still in use today to store unused freight cars.
 However, only three lines remain, as the others were removed to save on maintenance.

 In 1942, during the construction of the Sunflower Army Ammunition Plant, the U.S. army constructed a spur through De Soto to connect the plant to a main rail line.
 To this day the spur is used for the industrial district shipments.

 Notable people

 Notable individuals who were born in and/or have lived in De Soto include: